otaviojava/jcassandra-book/07-java_hibernate.md

 # Creating an application with Hibernate

-In the relational world there are several ORM frameworks that facilitate the integration between the application and the relational object, among them, the most famous in the Java world is Hibernate.
-It is an open source Java ORM created by Gavin King and is currently developed by RedHat.
-In the Java world, there is a standardization process which is the JSR, Java Speficication Request, governed by the JCP, Java Community Process (At the moment As I write this chapter, there is a migration process from the JCP process to the Eclipse Foundation with a new name, which will be discussed in the chapter on Jakarta).
-The specifications guarantee several benefits, among them several companies, academic institutions and community members contributing to the projects, totally oriented to the community.
+In the relational world, several ORM frameworks facilitate the integration between the application and the relational object, among them, the most famous in the Java world is Hibernate.
+It is an open-source Java ORM created by Gavin King and is currently developed by RedHat.
+In the Java world, there is a standardization process which is the JSR, Java Specification Request, governed by the JCP, Java Community Process (At the moment As I write this chapter, there is a migration process from the JCP process to the Eclipse Foundation with a new name, which will be discussed in the chapter on Jakarta).
+The specifications guarantee several benefits, among them several companies, academic institutions, and community members contributing to the projects, totally oriented to the community.
 And the main thing: blocking the vendor-lock in, so the developer does not have the risk of the project being discontinued by one company, since it may be replaced by others.
 The specification between the Java world and the relational bank is JPA, which is part of the Java EE platform, now Jakarta EE.

 Like Spring, Hibernate has several subprojects to facilitate the development world more focused on the world of data persistence, for example, Hibernate Search, Hibernate Validator, among other things.
 In this chapter, let's talk a little more about Hibernate and its relationship with the non-relational world with Hibernate OGM.